dbbs-lab/bsb-core/docs/morphologies/intro.rst

 Rotation
 --------

-Subtrees may be rotated around a singular point (by default around 0), by given 2 orientation vectors:
+Subtrees may be :meth:`rotated <.morphologies.SubTree.rotate>` around a singular point, by giving a :class:`~scipy.spatial.transform.Rotation` (and a center, by default 0):

 .. figure:: /images/m_trans/rotate_tree.png
   :figwidth: 350px